 The Tavistock Place Sitting Group

-We sit each Wednesday evening at the Lumen URC, 88 Tavistock Place.
+We sit every Wednesday evening at the Lumen URC, 88 Tavistock Place.

 Please arrive at 6.45pm to allow time to get ready for the sitting, which begins at 7pm.
-To be comfortable whilst sitting it’s best to wear loose, preferably dark clothing.
-If you haven’t sat with us before, please arrive 10-15 minutes early so we can show you the ropes.
-We spend one hour in the zendo (two 25 minute sessions of zazen with a break of kinhin (slow walking) in between).
+To be comfortable whilst sitting it’s best to wear loose clothing, preferably dark.
+If you haven’t sat with us before, please arrive at 6.35pm so we can show you the ropes.
+We spend one hour in the zendo – two 25 minute sessions of zazen with 10 minutes of kinhin (slow walking) in between.
 After that we have tea and discussion.
 The talks are often wide-ranging and free-form in nature, but we try to keep a loose focus around the teaching of our sangha rather than “Buddhism” in general.”
 We ask for a contribution of £5-10 towards our expenses, but if you really don’t have money please come anyway.

 View Larger Map